la2050/archive/_organizations/get-on-the-bus-a-program-of-the-center-for-restorative-justice-works.md

 ---
 maker_image_file_name: CRJW_Goodmaker.jpg
-project_titles:
-  - >-
-    Reunifying children with their incarcerated parents in prisons throughout California
-  - >-
-    Reunifying children with their incarcerated parents in prisons throughout California
 maker_image_id: '23562'
 organization_id: '2015071'
 title: Get On The Bus a program of the Center for Restorative Justice Works